Parisian Street Vendor Crêpes

 Combine the flour and salt in a mixing bowl.
 In another, smaller bowl, beat together the milk and eggs.

 Make a well in the flour mixture and pour in about half the liquid mixture.
-Blend well, then add the remaining liquid and stir until fairly smooth; a few lumps can remain.
+Blend well, then add the remaining liquid and stir until smooth.
+The batter can be briefly mixed with a blender, food processor, or immersion blender for light, tender crêpes.

 Stir in the butter.
 Cover and let sit for at least an hour.